 Under exceptional circumstances certain course requirements may be waived for individuals who present unusual achievements and academic promise.

 The University of Washington participates in the American Medical College Application Service (AMCAS).
 The deadline for submitting an application to AMCAS is November 1 and no waivers are granted.
-After receiving the application from AMCAS, the School of Medicine will ask qualified individuals to submit a $35 application fee and supplemental application materials.
+After receiving the application from AMCAS, the School of Medicine asks qualified individuals to submit a $35 application fee and supplemental application materials.
 Every attempt is made to notify applicants of the final action by the middle of April of the year of matriculation.

 Residents of the states of Washington, Wyoming, Alaska, Montana, or Idaho are eligible to apply.
 Candidates from Wyoming, Alaska, Montana, and Idaho are required to submit residency certifications from their respective state certifying officers.
 Proof of legal residence for Washington residents also may be requested.
 Determination of state of legal residence is not made by the School of Medicine; specific instructions regarding this requirement are furnished at the time of application.